 Now is a good time for you to consider joining one of our sector stakeholder groups.
 These continue to play an important role in helping to shape UK input to discussions on future European energy technology development spending priorities.
 But in parallel, in the light of the EU referendum result, they will increasingly now focus on providing input to the UK’s new, wider international energy innovation engagement priorities that are currently being developed and other possible activities related to international collaboration.

 The UK Stakeholder Groups meet via conference call approximately four times per year.
 There are UK Stakeholder Groups for bioenergy, solar, wind, CCS, smart cities, smart grids, ocean and a group on energy efficiency is in the process of being set-up.
 Stakeholder group membership offers an opportunity to help influence policy at EU and UK levels; and to build your networks and knowledge to take advantage of the resulting opportunities.

 It’s important to have representative groups made up of industry, academia and the public sector to help ensure feedback matches as closely as possible to UK priorities, strengths and interests.
 This should give UK organisations the best possible chance of success in securing EU funding and activity, along with wider international business opportunities against increasingly tough competition.
-The groups are currently being consulted on the draft 2018-2020 Horizon 2020 funding priorities.

 We are interested in hearing from organisations, particularly trade associations or industry, about joining the stakeholder groups.
 Please contact the EU Energy Focus team if you would like more information or would like to explore joining.